marcomontalbano/bash_profile/README.md

 - **bash_profile__update** - update the `bash_profile` project with latest changes.
 Is "just" a `git pull` :smile:

+## Utilities

+Below a list of utilities that you can use on command line or your own .bash_profile.

 - **console__set_title** - set a console title. _(only for OS X and Windows)_

 - **cli__is_installed** - check if a program is installed on your system. *`cli__is_installed node` will return `true` if node is installed on your system, `false` otherwise.*